openspending/community.openspending.org/resources/mappingcommunity/appendix/tool-ecosystem/index.md

 <td><a href="http://nomenklatura.okfnlabs.org/">Nomenklatura</a>, <a href="http://opencorporates.com/">OpenCorporates</a>, <a href="http://publicbodies.org/"</a></td>
 <td>Advanced (all)</td>
 <td>
-<p>Reconciling entities is complicated both due to the tools needed as well due to the often inaccurate state of the data.</p>
+Reconciling entities is complicated both due to the tools needed as well due to the often inaccurate state of the data.

-<p>Working with data without common identifiers and data of poor quality makes entity reconciliation highly complicated and can cause big gaps in analysis.</p>
+Working with data without common identifiers and data of poor quality makes entity reconciliation highly complicated and can cause big gaps in analysis.

 </td>
 </tr>
 <tr>